 How to leverage accounts receivable in your business

-Assets are the primary variable in calculating the monetary value of a company, prior to expenses and liabilities owed, in the event of a closure or acquisition exit.
+Assets are the primary variable in calculating the monetary value and working capital of a company, prior to expenses and liabilities owed, in the event of a closure or acquisition exit.
 Accounts receivable are current assets, meaning they can be used in factoring the liquidity ratio of a business, which is a tool used by investors and lenders to assess risk.

-If you’re an e-commerce business, another option for you is Ramp’s commerce sales-based underwriting.
+If you’re an e-commerce or small business, another option for you is Ramp’s commerce sales-based underwriting.
 This service alleviates the pain points of minimum bank balances and audited financials that many lenders and credit card companies require.

 With substantial accounts receivable and online sales, Ramp can give you access to up to 30x higher credit limits.